A person’s lips can swell on one side for several reasons, such as allergic reactions, injuries, or long-term medical conditions.

 People should also seek emergency medical care for severe injuries caused by an animal or human bite, injuries that puncture the mouth or lips, or if there are head injuries.

-There can be many reasons for a person’s swollen lip.
+There can be many reasons for a person’s swollen lip, including injury, angioedema, cellulitis, viral infections, and dental causes.

 Often, the swelling will resolve on its own.

-However, seek medical advice where a swelling does not improve, comes back, or develops alongside severe symptoms, such as difficulty breathing.
+However, a person should seek medical advice when the swelling does not improve, comes back, or develops alongside severe symptoms, such as difficulty breathing.